pselm/signals/README.md

 at least as a first step.
 I could then change the app to use more idiomatic Purescript at my leisure.

-Having started down that rabbit hole, I basically just became fascinated by how Purescript does things -- and also fascinated by some of the inner workings of Elm.
-So, I have continued to work away at it, with my original goals receding far into the distance.
+Having started down that rabbit hole, I became fascinated by how Purescript does things -- and also fascinated by some of the inner workings of Elm.
+One of the things I've tried to do is rewrite as much as possible of the Javascript used by Elm in plain-old-Purescript.
+This has been more time-consuming than just wrapping the Javascript, but it has been a nice way to teach myself idiomatic Purescript techniques.

 I have now broken out some of the core Elm modules into a [purescript-elm-compat](https://github.com/rgrempel/purescript-elm-compat) library,